mglerner/IntroToBiophysics/README.md

 are just rough estimates, so it's possible that we'll cover all or none of these.

+#### The Biophysics of Modern Cuisine

+ * [From Material Science to Avant-Garde Cuisine.
+ The Art of Shaping Liquids into Spheres](http://pubs.acs.org/doi/full/10.1021/jp508841p) (Christophe Chipot, spheroids, the art of shaping liquids into spheres)

 #### DNA cooperativity, stiffness and stretching ####

 The first four sections of chapter 9 give us some basic polymer